 To report the middle of the bucket, instead of the left edge:

-For rounding, move the alignment so that the middle of the bucket is at the 5 minute mark (and report the middle of the bucket):
+For rounding, move the alignment so that the middle of the bucket is at the five minute mark, and report the middle of the bucket:

-To shift the alignment of the buckets you can use the origin parameter (passed as a timestamp, timestamptz, or date type).
-In this example, we shift the start of the week to a Sunday (the default is a Monday).
+To shift the alignment of the buckets you can use the origin parameter passed as a timestamp, timestamptz, or date type.
+This example shifts the start of the week to a Sunday, instead of the default of Monday:

-The value of the origin parameter we used in this example was
+The value of the origin parameter in this example is

 example, the last bucket would have only 4 days of data.
+This cast to TIMESTAMP

 Found an issue on this page?Report an issue!